Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Simulation Setup

 \subsection{Data Generating Mechanism}

-The data generating mechanism is based somewhat off of Tan et al. \cite{tan_tree-based_2021} and Kunzel et al. \cite{kunzel2019metalearners} since both used methods similar to those compared here.
-The potential outcomes are generated using the following model: where $m(\boldsymbol{x}_i,s_i)$ represents the outcome mean conditional on covariates and trial, and $\tau(\boldsymbol{x}_i,s_i)$ is the CATE.
+In the simulations to follow, the potential outcomes are generated using the following model \citep{tan2022tree}: where $m(\boldsymbol{x}_i,s_i)$ represents the outcome mean conditional on covariates and trial, and $\tau(\boldsymbol{x}_i,s_i)$ is the CATE.
 In the main setting for the data generation, we employed two options for $m$ and $\tau$.
-The first setup (1a) involves a linear $m$ and piecewise linear $\tau$: The second setup (1b) involves a more complicated non-linear function for $\tau$: where $g(x) = \frac{2}{1+\exp(-12(x-1/2))}$.\citep{kunzel2019metalearners} In both of these, the coefficients $\beta_s$ represent trial-specific main effect coefficients, and $\delta_s$ represent trial-specific interaction effect coefficients (interaction between trial and the moderator $x_1$).
+The first setup (1a) involves a linear $m$ and piecewise linear $\tau$, based on a similar setup by Tan et al. (\citeyear{tan2022tree}): The second setup (1b) involves a more complicated non-linear function for $\tau$, derived partially from a simulation setting by Kunzel et al. (\citeyear{kunzel2019metalearners}): where $g(x) = \frac{2}{1+\exp(-12(x-1/2))}$ \citep{kunzel2019metalearners}.
+In both of these, the coefficients $\beta_s$ represent trial-specific main effect coefficients, and $\delta_s$ represent trial-specific interaction effect coefficients (interaction between trial and the moderator $x_1$).
 In both setups, $x_1$ is an effect moderator, and in the second setup, $x_2$ is as well.
 If the coefficients $\beta_s$ and $\delta_s$ differ across $s$ (i.e., trial membership), then trial is making an impact in the moderation.

 From this information, the components simulated are listed as follows: